gab3alm/interview/README.md

 Go to the project folder and drag and drop the contents of the build folder into it.
 Make sure to copy the public folder into the server as well.

-Summary
+## Summary
----
 1. put contents of build folder into project's folder (within server)
 2. put public folder in the project's folder
 3. make sure to put the index.hmtl file in there too.

-That's it, hopefully.
+That's it, hopefully :)
+If not, google is your best friend!